Alluxio/alluxio/docs/en/basic/Configuration-Settings.md

 ### Path Defaults

-Since version 2.0, Alluxio administrator can set default client side configurations for Alluxio paths.
+Since version 2.0, Alluxio administrators can set default client side configurations for Alluxio paths.
-FileSystem client operations have options, by default, the options are derived from client side configuration properties.
+FileSystem client operations have options, FileSystem options are derived from client side configuration properties.
 Only these configuration properties can be set as as path defaults.

-For example, `createFile` has an option to specify write type, by default, the write type is the value of the configuration key `alluxio.user.file.writetype.default`.
+For example, `createFile` has an option to specify write type.
+By default, the write type is the value of the configuration key `alluxio.user.file.writetype.default`.
 The administrator can set default value of `alluxio.user.file.write.type.default` to `MUST_CACHE` for all paths with prefix `/tmp` by